danielmartinscabanas/simple_task/README.md

 - Export tasks as a URL for fast sync; opening the URL on another device imports the tasks and redirects back to the app.
 - Light/Dark theme toggle.
 - Mobile‑friendly sizing; 100% client‑side — no servers or endpoints.
+- Installable PWA on mobile/desktop with offline support.

 ## Usage

 - Open `https://danielmartinscabanas.github.io/simple_task/` in your browser and start typing.
 Use the header buttons to toggle theme or export.
 - To sync: click Export to get a shareable URL.
 Open that URL on another device; it will load the tasks and route back to the app automatically.

+## PWA

+- The app includes a `manifest.webmanifest` and a `sw.js` service worker.
+When hosted at `https://danielmartinscabanas.github.io/simple_task/`, modern browsers will offer “Install app”.
+- The service worker caches core assets for offline use.
+After making changes, bump `CACHE_NAME` in `sw.js` to force an update.

 ## License